norama/rpg-store/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from thoot of the project, from a terminal:

 | Command                | Action                                           |
 | :--------------------- | :----------------------------------------------- |